MRLintern/Clothing-Image-Classifier/README.md

 ### Instructions

  * `$ git clone https://github.com/MRLintern/Image-Classifier.git && cd Image-Classifier`
- * `$ jupyter notebook`
+ * `$ jupyter notebook`.
+Starting from the top, run each cell at a time.

-Instead of running the notebooks, copy/write the code into each cell and run.